T1 slope and cervical lordosis

 - How cervical spine instability disrupts blood flow into the brain

 In this illustration, we can see what happens when the T1/C7 slope becomes too steep and the head moves forward.
-Stretching or ligament looseness or laxity can cause the problems of head forward position as head forward position can cause further dames to the cervical spine ligaments.
+Stretching or ligament looseness or laxity can cause problems of head forward position as head forward position can cause further dames to the cervical spine ligaments.
 It is a cause and effect cycle, you have head forward because of weak ligaments and you have weak ligaments because of forward head posture, the stresses of this problem are manifest at the C2-C7 vertebrae.